Zaederx/JournalApp/Lesson Notes.md

 ## Clicking on any part of the screen causes unwanted onclick event
 Basically, in my case, it meant that I had more than one object with the same id.
 The body of the html document and a button.
 Just have to be extra careful that I don't use the same id with each object.

+## There's such as thing as a commonjs2
+There isn't much difference between commonjs and commonjs2, but it seems from what I saw online that commonjs2 handles exports differently with a slightly different form.
+See [link](https://github.com/webpack/webpack/issues/1114#issuecomment-462240689) for the difference